artmetla/DejaView/include/README.md

-# Perfetto public API surface
+# DejaView public API surface

 **This API surface is not stable yet, don't depend on it**

-This folder contains the public perfetto API headers.
-This allows an app to inject trace events into perfetto with ~10 lines of code (see examples in examples/sdk/).
+This folder contains the public dejaview API headers.
+This allows an app to inject trace events into dejaview with ~10 lines of code (see examples in examples/sdk/).

 The ext/ subdirectory expose the API-unstable classes and types that are exposed to emvbedders that have exceptional requirements in terms of interposing their own custom IPC layer.
 To the day the only case is chromium.
 Nothing else should depend on ext/.
-Contact perfetto-dev@ if you think you need to depend on an ext/ header.
+Contact dejaview-dev@ if you think you need to depend on an ext/ header.

 Headers in this folder must be hermetic.
-No ext/ perfetto header must be leaked from the includes.
+No ext/ dejaview header must be leaked from the includes.

 What is a client supposed to do to use tracing?
 See example below in this page.